smartcontractkit/crec-sdk/services/wallets/README.md

     time.Sleep(3 * time.Second)
 }

 // 4.
-Register the deployed account with the CREC backend
+Register the deployed wallet with the CREC backend
-// This makes the account discoverable and manageable through CREC APIs accountName := "My Trading Account" accountData := apiClient.CreateAccount{
+// This makes the wallet discoverable and manageable through CREC APIs walletName := "My Trading Wallet" walletData := apiClient.CreateWallet{
     Address: predictedAddress.Hex(),
     ChainId: chainId,
-    Name:    &accountName, // Optional: human-readable name for the account }
+    Name:    &walletName, // Optional: human-readable name for the account }

-response, _ := crecClient.PostAccountsWithResponse(ctx, accountData)
+response, _ := crecClient.PostAccountsWithResponse(ctx, walletData)
 ```

 This example demonstrates the power of the Accounts Service in providing a secure, predictable foundation for CREC applications that need to provision smart wallets at scale.